 All winter, storms stream off the North Pacific.
 On the eastern edge of the Canadian Rockies, the storms stall, dropping metre after metre of snow before moving onto the plains.
 Fernie, BC sits in the middle of the infamous “stall zone”.
-There’s a 20cm rule in Fernie: when the barometer falls and we receive 20cm (8 inches) of snow or more overnight, the meeting moves to the mountain - maybe Timber Chair or the Boomerang Chair.
-Locals are more likely to meet their neighbor skiing the face of the Bear than walking down Victoria Avenue.
+There’s a 20cm rule in Fernie: when the barometer falls and we receive 20cm (8 inches) of snow or more overnight, the meeting moves to the mountain – maybe Timber Chair or the Boomerang Chair.
+Locals are more likely to meet their neighbour skiing the face of the Bear than walking down Victoria Avenue.
 Even Ski Canada Magazine recognizes this, voting and awarding Fernie as the Best Ski town, with the Best Powder and the Best Deck Party.
 Accolades from a voice of experience.

 Who’s looking at Fernie?

 The National Geographic Society has Fernie in its list of the 2014 World’s Best Ski Towns.
 Read about it here.
 And previously Fernie won an award by being named the 2012 Best Ski Resort in North America at the prestigious World Snow Awards.
 Link to a recent article in the local paper The Free Press.